HSA/FSA | Pre-tax savings available via Flex*

 One factor that is often overlooked is the importance of complete darkness in the sleep environment.
 In this blog post, we'll explore why complete darkness is important for sleeping babies and what research has to say about it.

 Human bodies are designed to follow a natural sleep-wake cycle, influenced by the presence or absence of light.
 When we are exposed to light, particularly blue light emitted by electronic devices, it suppresses the production of the sleep hormone, melatonin, and can disrupt our sleep patterns.
+Beyond window treatments, your nursery's LED bulbs may also be disrupting sleep by emitting 'junk light'.
 On the other hand, darkness promotes the production of melatonin and helps us fall asleep and stay asleep.

 Darkness can definitely help babies recognize the difference between night and day, and establish a regular sleep pattern.